- Which countries are involved and what are the requirements?

 What can I expect if my team is chosen to go to the international finals?

-If you’re one of the finalist teams you’ll get to work alongside KPMG experts to refine and present your ideas over the course of the international finals, 24 - 27 August 2020 in Seoul, South Korea.
-During this time you will meet and network with KPMG Partners, employees and students from more than 20 countries, learn about what a career at KPMG looks like and compete to be named the champion of KIC 2020.
+If you’re one of the finalist teams you’ll get to work alongside KPMG experts to refine and present your ideas over the course of the international finals, 24 - 25 August 2020.
+During this time you will interact and network with KPMG Partners, employees and students from more than 20 countries, learn about what a career at KPMG looks like and compete to be named the champion of KIC 2020.

 Your team's idea will be presented to the KPMG Global Judging Panel, who will choose the winning team that will receive seed funding from KPMG to further progress their concept, along with the support and guidance of KPMG professionals.